 In January of 2021, Big Sky Community Housing Trust announced its collaboration with Lone Mountain Land Company to develop a new housing complex that will offer rental units built permanently and exclusively for local workers.
 This effort will continue a comprehensive, multi-year community effort to address Big Sky’s housing shortage.

-With workforce housing in mind, LMLC recently closed on the former American Bank property and will soon close on the adjacent parcel off Lone Mountain Trail.
+With workforce housing in mind, LMLC closed on the former American Bank property and on the adjacent parcel off Lone Mountain Trail.
 The purchase of these two parcels marks another step in LMLC’s work to create more affordable housing for those who work in Big Sky.
 LMLC also recently acquired Buck’s T4, River Rock Lodge, and the Powder Light parcel next to Ace Hardware, among others, to create additional workforce housing.

 “In order for the Big Sky community to thrive, it is imperative that local workers have access to quality, affordable housing,” Matt Kidd, Managing Director of CrossHarbor Capital, which oversees LMLC, said.
 “We are thrilled to be working in conjunction with the Big Sky Housing Trust on this large-scale initiative that will benefit the Big Sky community for years to come.”